hellensimeo/english-for-designers/03-case-studies/Crafting–a–casestudy.md

 WE HAD NOTHING

 <img src="toolbar-overview.png" alt="drawing" width="1350"/>

+<sub>(Miro board)<sub>

 We were one round of presentations to not winning the "client" over.

 <sub>Us brainstorming<sub>

 And then it clicked.

+What’s more Czech than (lions and) diacritics?

+Czech tennis design had to feel representative, yet still "český".
+So we designed a font where the accent mark wasn’t just sitting on top - it was built into the body of the letter itself.

+<img src="images/HS-logo-motion-2.gif" alt="drawing" width="1350"/>

+<sub>New motion design<sub>

 Our rebrand was in motion — quite literally.
 From the start, we treated movement not as an add-on, but as a core part of the identity.

 Sport isn’t static, and tennis least of all.
 So we built a system that could move with it.

-<img src="images/HS-logo-motion-2.gif" alt="drawing" width="1350"/>

-<sub>New motion design<sub>

-What’s more Czech than (lions and) diacritics?

-Czech tennis design had to feel representative, yet still "český".
-So we designed a font where the accent mark wasn’t just sitting on top - it was built into the body of the letter itself.

 ### Beyond the logo: A full-scale transformation